nookyo/qubership-workflow-hub/docs/conventions.md

 # Action & Workflow Conventions

-Description: This document defines the mandatory (MUST) and recommended (SHOULD) conventions for creating, updating, reviewing and deprecating GitHub Actions and reusable workflows in this repository.
-It standardises naming (inputs/outputs), version pinning, permission model, security expectations, deprecation lifecycle, release/readiness checklists, and the required structure of bug / feature reports.
+Description: Mandatory (MUST) and recommended (SHOULD) rules for creating, updating, reviewing and deprecating Actions & reusable workflows.
+Covers naming (inputs/outputs), version pinning, permissions, security expectations, deprecation lifecycle, readiness checklists, and where to find issue / PR process.

-Use when you: (a) add or modify an action/workflow, (b) review a PR, (c) investigate or file an issue, (d) audit security / reproducibility.
+Use when you: (a) add or modify an action/workflow, (b) review a PR, (c) file or triage an issue, (d) audit reproducibility & security.

-In scope: inputs & outputs style, version pinning strategy, minimal permissions, deprecation stages, checklists, issue template.
+In scope: inputs & outputs style, version pinning strategy, minimal permissions, deprecation stages, checklists.
-Out of scope: organization-wide security disclosure details (see Security Policy), project-specific business logic.
+Out of scope: org‑wide security disclosure flow, business logic specifics.

 Legend: MUST = required, SHOULD = recommended, MAY = optional.

-Bug template location: Section 9 (always include action version + minimal workflow snippet).
+Issue / PR process is NOT duplicated here—see `docs/issue-guidelines.md` and `docs/code-of-conduct-prs.md`.

 ---
 ## 1. Quick Rules